-1993 the fresher’s welcome at the Management department those days included the faculty families, the four of us were sitting quietly watching every one, Rajchechi in a saree of the Dadar Market kind, Nupur plump with short hair and salwar kameez of the Chandigarh sector something kind, Geeta with a salwar kurta of the paalika bazaar kind and me in my pondibazaar kind of saree,
+1993 the fresher’s welcome at the Management department those days included the faculty families, the four of us were sitting quietly watching every one, Rajchechi in a saree of the Dadar Market kind, Nupur in a salwar kameez of the Chandigarh sector something kind, Geeta with a salwar kurta of the paalika bazaar kind and me in my pondibazaar kind of saree,

 “Madam, how are you, can I get you anything”